devopshobbies/terraform-templates/part07-CiscoDevNet-provider/README.md

 ciscoasa(config)# security-level 100
 ciscoasa(config)# route INSIDE 0.0.0.0 0.0.0.0 192.168.45.232
 ```
-# Apply your Terraform code
+## Apply your Terraform code
+Make sure to create a "terraform.tfvars" file and provide all your variables in the file.

 ```
 terraform init
 terraform plan